MIPT-Oulu/JS2/README.md

 1. Obtain OAI and MOST Data from the links above.
 We can not distribute the data.
 2. Extract Landmarks using BoneFinder(BF) software: http://bone-finder.com/.
 3. Localize both left and right knee joints using BF landmarks.
-3. Save each joint and associated list of landmark points in a seperate `.npy` file (patientID_SIDE.npy, i.e. "9000099_L.npy").
+4. Save each joint and associated list of landmark points in a seperate `.npy` file (patientID_SIDE.npy, i.e. "9000099_L.npy").
+5. Create a conda environment as follows:

+    `conda env create -f env.yml`
-4. Prepare medial tibia crops and JSW measurements using `prepare_crops.py`.
+6. Prepare medial tibia crops and JSW measurements using `prepare_crops.py`.
 This will save marginal medial tibia ROI and JSW measurements (minJSW, fJSW, JS2, jointsize) as `.npy` files.

 ## Run
-1. Select the model `arg.model`
+Select model according to models defined in `models.py`

-2. Execute
+`python main.py --model combined`

 ## License
 Please cite: